A real-valued function (or ) is harmonic if it has continuous second partial derivatives and satisfies Laplace’s equation:

 Properties of harmonic functions

-These mirror the magical properties of analytic functions:
+These mirror the properties of analytic functions:

 - Mean value property.
 The value at the center of any disk equals the average over the bounding circle.